-"Research & Development" is on one list while "advertising or promotion" and "listing products for sale" are on the other.
+As another example, "software development" is in (E) on the first list, and "making available ... on the person's marketplace" is in (C) on the second list.
 Nearly all online marketplaces engage in software development in order to list and promote items offered by sellers that match-up with searches requested by users.

-These examples show how marketplace facilitators performing just a single activity would find themselves on both lists in AB 147, and would therefore be required to collect sales tax - even on transactions where the marketplace does not actually manage the purchase transaction.
+These examples show how marketplace facilitators performing just a single activity would find themselves on both lists in SB 168, and would therefore be required to collect sales tax - even on transactions where the marketplace does not actually manage the purchase transaction.

-Our proposed alternative aligns with example definitions from the Multi-State Tax Commission and clarifies which entities and transactions create a sales tax collection obligation for a marketplace2:
+Our proposed alternative aligns with example definitions from the Multi-State Tax Commission and clarifies which entities and transactions create a sales tax collection obligation for a marketplace: